phones24/BakedCarrot/README.md

 	define('APPPATH', DOCROOT .
 'Application' .
 DIRECTORY_SEPARATOR);

-### Setting up several applications in separate sub-directories

-You can setup several applications per hosting and have only one copy of library.
-Assume we want to have one main application accessed from the root directory and two others named `app2` and `app3`.
-Our root directory should be looking like this:

-	app
-	app2
-	app3
-	BakedCarrot
-	.htaccess
-	appinit.php
-	config.php
-	index.php

-Copy `app`, `.htaccess`, `appinit.php` and `index.php` to `app2` directory.

-	app2/app
-	app2/.htaccess
-	app2/appinit.php
-	app2/config.php
-	app2/index.php

-Add `RewriteBase` directive to `.htaccess` that corresponds current location:

-	RewriteBase /app2/

-Edit `app2/appinit.php` and change `SYSPATH` to something like this:

-	define('SYSPATH', DOCROOT . '../BakedCarrot' .
-DIRECTORY_SEPARATOR);

-Now do the same for `app3` and you can access the application with `/app2/` and `/app3/`

 ### Setting up database connection

 The easiest way to setup database connection is to place all connection parameters in configuration file.